Kai-By-Design/Contact-App/README.md

   1. Enter Name into Full Name field
   2. Enter Email into Email field
   3. _Possibly add an interaction Note Field_
-- Edit or Update Contact Information
 - Delete Contact

+- Future Features (V2):
+  1. _Edit or Update Contact Information_
-- _Possibly Sort Contacts alphabetically by Name Field or by Most Recent Interaction or original interaction._
+  2. _Sort Contacts alphabetically by Name Field or by Most Recent Interaction or original interaction._
-- _Possibly Search for Contacts by Name Field_
+  3. _Search for Contacts by Name Field_

-## Acceptance Criteria

-- App that allows users to create edit and delete contacts

-## Testing Steps / QA Criteria

-_(Not complete Yet)_

-# Link to Working Code

-Link to app: (coming soon)

 ## Instructions